SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Pursh was an alcoholic and apparently only the help of his friends kept him at his task of completing his Flora Americae, which included descriptions of 132 specimens from the Lewis and Clark Expedition.
-For nearly forty years Pursh's two volume work was a standard botany of North America.
-It was superseded by Torrey and Gray's Flora of North America.
+For nearly forty years Pursh's two volume work was, alongside Nuttall's Genera of North American Plants, the standard flora of North America.
+Pursh and Nuttall's floras were added to and superseded by Torrey and Gray's 1838-1843 Flora of North America.

 All but a few of the Lewis and Clark Expedition specimens which Pursh had taken with him to England were bought at auction years later and returned to the United States.
 The total number of Lewis and Clark Expedition plants known now is 232-237, all but eleven (those in the Kew Gardens Herbarium in London) are in the Academy of Natural Sciences in Philadelphia, where both Lewis and Pursh began their Expedition botanical work.